MV10/monkey-hi-hat/unreleased_changes.md

 ### Work In Progress

-* Playlist - full rewrite
-    * pre-determine entire list (viz, fx, fades)
-    * prefix viz + fx entry with >file identifying crossfade to use
-    * fix short-run timing (viz.conf playlist flag SwitchTimeHint=Half)

-* Bump version to 4.1
+* Bumped version to 4.1.0:
-* Update installer for 4.1
+    * Update installer for 4.1.0
+    * Create downloads
     * Release it

 ### MHH TODO

 * Update README for locally-stored MP4s?
 (100 MB file size limit)
+* Add dev and shader contributor quick-start pages to wiki

 * Implement a .fade file which is like a cut-down viz.conf (for loading textures, libs, etc.)
 * Playlist - hotkey to extend auto-advance time for current viz